karngyan/propeller/docs/index.md

 nav_order: 1
 ---
 # Propeller 𖣘
-Propeller is an *opinionated* platform that enabled realtime and bidirectional communication between frontend and backend clients.
+Propeller is an *opinionated* platform that enables realtime and bidirectional communication between frontend and backend clients.

 ## The Need
 While polling and REST-style request-response have been the dominant paradigms for client-server communication, they inherently come with limitations that can impact performance, scalability, and user experience.